 Antimicrobial resistance is a major challenge: antibiotics are becoming ineffective due to over-exposure to the human body, which can cause bugs to develop a resistance.
-By 2050, it is predicted there could be around 10m deaths globally as a result.
+The World Health Organisation has reported that there could be around 10m deaths globally as a result of antimicrobial resistance.

 There is a vast pressure on General Practitioners (GPs) to prescribe antibiotics to patients who report having cold-like symptoms, which are the same in a bacterial or viral infection.
 Many of these patients are prescribed antibiotics, but will not benefit from the drug because they have a virus.